Preschool, Pre-K, and Kindergarten tips for creating a diverse, multicultural classroom.

 What can I do to make my classroom more multicultural?

-- Place posters or artwork on the wall that feature a variety of multicultural children.
+- Choose to display posters or artwork on the wall that feature a variety of multicultural children.

 - Discuss differences and similarities in cultures with your students openly, but stress the similarities.